day8/re-frame/README.md

 - [presentation (video)](http://www.infoq.com/presentations/ClojureScript-Javelin) by Alan Dipert (co-author of Hoplon)
 - [2012 taxonomy and survey](http://soft.vub.ac.be/Publications/2012/vub-soft-tr-12-13.pdf)
 - [serious pants thesis](https://www.seas.harvard.edu/sites/default/files/files/archived/Czaplicki.pdf)

+And for the love of all that is good, please watch this [StrangeLoop presentation ](https://www.youtube.com/watch?v=fU9hR3kiOK0).
+Watch what happens when you re-imagine a database as a stream!!
+Forget Turtles, I want re-frame to be `Materialised Views` all the way down.
+And it is.

 ## Explaining re-frame